2013 – The Year of the Whovians (Part 1)

 As for who was going to be in it, that was still a massive long battle.
 Nearly all the classic actors simply stated that they had no idea what was going on or said that they probably wouldn’t be a part of the celebrations on the account of not being asked back to their respective roles.
 Even the New Who Doctors were in question about returning with David Tennant constantly saying he doesn’t know and even at one point believing he probably won’t end up in it.
 Christopher Eccleston fluctuated all the time about his involvement, one minute giving signs he wanted absolutely nothing to do with the show again to giving answers that possibly hinted he may very well be coming back.

 Even some of the companions stated their interests or indicated that they had been told by the BBC to keep schedules open for 2013, leaving us even more confused as to who was returning.
-John Barrowman was one of those who constantly expressed their interest in being involved in the 50th, even to the point stating it would no celebration without his character Captain Jack Harkness.
+John Barrowman was one of those who constantly expressed their interest in being involved in the 50th, even to the point of stating it there would be no celebration without his character Captain Jack Harkness.
 One of the few who actually identified their non-involvement was Freema Agyeman who stated she was going to be involved in the publicity side of things but not the actual story itself.
 At one point even David Morrisey (who played Jackson Lake in ‘The Next Doctor’) expressed his interest in being involved.
 It was a mystery that lasted for the majority of the year.
 Even when filming had started in April we got very little information from the pictures or short videos released by the BBC.
 It was all very vague and didn’t give a lot away (apart from Matt Smith hanging from the TARDIS for a massive stunt in London).
 That’s how it remained until November with us fans totally left in the dark.

 Peter Jackson Directing?

 One of the bigger rumours and build-ups throughout the year was Peter Jackson possibly becoming a director for the show.
 Earlier indications made many fans believe he would actually be involved for the 50th due to his massive name in Hollywood, a perfect opportunity for such a grand occasion for Doctor Who.
 Sadly this wasn’t the case after it was announced Nick Hurran (director of ‘The Girl Who Waited’, ‘The God Complex’, ‘Asylum of the Daleks’ and ‘The Angels Take Manhattan’) was taking on the job.
 The whole question of his involvement is still lingering in the air with even Moffat putting coal in the fire by stating they have had talks with each other over a potential idea of his involvement.
-Jackson,, a life-long fan of the show, has said he would gladly be involved for the simple expense of adding a Dalek to his collection.
+Jackson, a life-long fan of the show, has said he would gladly be involved for the simple expense of adding a Dalek to his collection.
 He’s even expressed interest in directing an episode in New Zealand.
 I guess this will continue to be a fun rumour until the day it’s either announced as legit and actually happening or simply revealed to be wishful thinking by both Jackson and the Doctor Who team.

 Who is the 12th Doctor?